boydhamilton/boydhamilton/README.md

 ## Hey!
 I'm Boyd 👋

 ## About me
-I'm an engineering student at UBC, Vancouver.
+I'm a computer engineering student at UBC, Vancouver.
 I have an interest in embedded systems and electronics and love to learn how things work!

 Check out more at [my website](https://boydhamilton.github.io/)